softwaremill/mqperf/article.md

   </tbody>
 </table>

-The [RedPanda](https://vectorized.io) system targets mission-critical workloads, and exposes a Kafka-compatible API.
-Hence, the way messaging works in RedPanda carries over from Kafka - we've got topics, partitions, consumer groups etc. In fact, we're using exactly the same client code to test both RedPanda and Kafka.
+The [RedPanda](https://vectorized.io) system targets mission-critical workloads and exposes a Kafka-compatible API.
+Hence, the way messaging works in RedPanda carries over from Kafka - we've got topics, partitions, consumer groups, etc. In fact, we're using exactly the same client code to test both RedPanda and Kafka.
 However, the devil lies in the details!

 Let's start with data safety.
-RedPanda's motto, "Zero data loss", indicates its focus on mission-critical systems.
+RedPanda's motto, "Zero data loss" indicates its focus on mission-critical systems.
 By default, RedPanda's configuration for a 3-node cluster [corresponds](https://vectorized.io/blog/kafka-redpanda-availability/) to the following Kafka properties:

 * `acks=-1`
 * `min.insync.replicas=2` (quorum)
 * `log.flush.interval.messages=1`

-The last one is especially interesting, as that's where RedPanda differs from what you'd often use in a synchronously-replicated Kafka setup, and also from what we've used in our tests.
+The last one is especially interesting as that's where RedPanda differs from what you'd often use in a synchronously-replicated Kafka setup, and also from what we've used in our tests.
 In Kafka, setting `log.flush.interval.messages` to `1` ensures that the disk cache is flushed on every message, and that's what happens in RedPanda as well.
 In other words, once a message is accepted by the quorum, it is guaranteed that it will be persistently stored on disk (the default in Kafka, and in our tests, is an unbounded number of messages, hence disk flushes happen asynchronously).
 This approach to disk safety is similar to what we've seen in RabbitMQ.
 Keep this in mind while reading the results.

 On the inside, RedPanda uses a mixture of C++ and Go, while Kafka is JVM-based.
 Moreover, one of the main selling points of RedPanda is that it eliminates the dependency on ZooKeeper.
 Instead, it uses the Raft consensus protocol.
 This has very practical consequences: RedPanda will accept a write once a majority of nodes (the quorum) accepts it; Kafka, on the other hand, will wait for a confirmation from all in-sync-replicas, which might take a longer time (if the ISR set is larger than the quorum).
 This also means that any disturbance in the cluster will have larger implications on latencies in Kafka, than in RedPanda.
 It's worth noting that Kafka goes in the same direction with its [KRaft](https://www.confluent.io/blog/kafka-without-zookeeper-a-sneak-peek/) implementation.